geosoft1/tools/HOWTO.md

 Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not override them.

+Remember that sometime key deploy can be very slow during github mentenance.
+Just be patience or reinstall later.

 **Uninstall**

         ./Install.sh -u